Top National Guard general refutes nationwide coronavirus quarantine rumors

 A top National Guard general on Friday refuted false rumors of martial law and a nationwide quarantine as troops continue to get called up amid the coronavirus pandemic.

 "I hear unfounded rumors about #NationalGuard troops supporting a nationwide quarantine," tweeted Gen. Joseph Lengyel, chief of the National Guard Bureau.
-"Let me be clear: There has been no such discussion. ...
-For news about the great work the Guard IS doing to support the #Covid_19 response, click the link. #COVID19"
+"Let me be clear: There has been no such discussion."

 CLICK HERE FOR FULL CORONAVIRUS COVERAGE